The Short Answer:

 - SCD is similar to Scottish “reeling” but places more emphasis on technique, especially footwork.

-There are a couple dozen basic figures which will get you through quite a number of dances, although many dances have their own quirks and special features which make them unique and fun to dance.
+There are a couple dozen basic figures which will get you through quite a number of dances, although many dances have their own quirks and special features which make them unique and fun to do.
 The basic technique can be learned at a weekend workshop or through a couple of months’ worth of practice evenings once a week, but may take much longer to really master.
-Most groups offer weekly classes to teach the technique and formations and will host several informal social dances a year and at least one formal ball.
-A variety of dances may be done in a typical weekly class, but there is generally no expectation that you learn any of them by heart if you don’t want to.
+Most SCD groups offer weekly classes to teach the technique and formations and will host several informal social dances a year and at least one formal ball.
+A variety of dances may be done in a typical weekly class, but there is generally no expectation that you memorize them.
 The the programs for balls and social evenings are usually published well before the event, so everybody can check their crib sheets.
-Also, at the event itself dances are often recapitulated or even sometimes walked through slowly before the music starts (although local custom may vary).
+Also, at the event itself dances are typically recapitulated or even sometimes walked through slowly before the music starts (although local custom may vary).